-‘The Young And The Restless’ Spoilers For Tuesday, June 19: Phyllis Makes A Disastrous Move!
+‘The Young And The Restless’ Spoilers For Tuesday, June 19: Phyllis Makes A Disastrous Move

 — Young and Restless (@YandR_CBS) June 15, 2018

-However, Phyllis should consider listening to her boyfriend, Billy (Jason Thompson) and finding a place to live away from Summer asap before something that cannot be undone happens, and yet, that’s probably exactly the thing Phyllis will not take into her own hands.
+However, Phyllis should consider listening to her boyfriend, Billy (Jason Thompson), and be finding a place to live away from Summer ASAP before something that cannot be undone happens, and yet, that’s probably exactly the thing Phyllis will not take into her own hands.
 She may soon find herself both heartbroken and in legal trouble.

 Finally, Hilary (Mishael Morgan) is comforted by Devon.
 It seems things are pretty near perfect for this newly reunited couple, so what could Hilary need comforting about?
 They just celebrated Father’s Day, and surprisingly both Neil (Kristoff St. John) and Lily (Christel Khalil) took the news of their reunion reasonably well.